hungrybluedev/release-test/README.md

 The goal of this experiment/template is to make an accessible starting point for creating cross-platform builds for CMake-based C projects.
 Additionally, it uploads the binaries built and adds them to the release.

-I faced a few roadblocks and along the way and some issues remained unresolved.
-One of them was that you cannot upload several assets to the same release.
-So I create several releases from different operating systems and mark them as drafts.
-Then I download the separate binaries and

 ## Commands

 To generate the build files: